Quota Mechanisms: Finite-Sample Optimality and Robustness: Comparing our quota mechanisms with JS's

 Next, suppose that $q$ is not $(1/K)$-divisible.
 JS (p.~247, 252) proceed as follows, under their assumption that each quota $q_i$ has full support.
 For each agent $i$, let $q_{K,i}$ be the $(1/K)$-divisible quota that is closest to $q_i$ in Euclidean distance.
 (Ties can be broken arbitrarily.)
 Let $q_K = (q_{K,i})_{i=1}^{n}$.
-If there are multiple agents, a further modification is required to ensure that each agent believes that his opponents' reports on each problem are distributed according to $\oprod_{j \neq i} q_{j}$.\footnote{ JS consider only ex-ante Pareto efficient social choice functions.
-Since these social choice functions are ex-post cyclically monotone, no further modifications are necessary.
-The reason for JS's modification can likely be traced to their claim (ft.~14, p.~252) that a social choice function may be Pareto efficient with respect to some full-support prior, but not with respect to another.
-This is incorrect, as we now show.
-Fix priors $p, p' \in \D(\Th)$ with $\supp p \subseteq \supp p'$.
-Suppose that $x \colon \Th \to \D (\XX)$ is ex-ante Pareto dominated, under prior $p$, by some social choice function $y$.
-Then $x$ is ex-ante Pareto dominated, under prior $p'$, by the social choice function $y'$ defined as follows.
-Since $\supp p \subseteq \supp p'$, we can express $p'$ as $ t p + (1 - t) p''$ for some $t$ in $(0,1)$ and some $p''$ in $\D(\Th)$.
-For each $\th$, let
+If there are multiple agents, then a further modification is required to ensure that each agent believes that his opponents' reports on each problem are distributed according to $\oprod_{j \neq i} q_{j}$.\footnote{ JS consider only social choice functions that are ex-ante Pareto efficient with respect to the prior.
+As long as the prior has full support, these social choice functions are ex-post cyclically monotone, so no further modifications are necessary.
+The reason for JS's modification can likely be traced to their claim (fn.~14, p.~252) that a social choice function may be Pareto efficient with respect to some prior, but not with respect to some approximation of this prior.
+But as long as the original prior has full support, then this cannot happen, as we now show.
+In fact, we prove a slightly stronger result.
+Let $x \colon \Th \to \D (\XX)$ be a social choice function.
+Consider priors $p,p' \in \D(\Th)$ such that $\supp p' \subseteq \supp p$.
+We show that if $x$ is ex-ante Pareto efficient with respect to $p$, then $x$ is ex-ante Pareto efficient with respect to $p'$.
+Suppose for a contradiction that $x$ is ex-ante Pareto dominated, under prior $p'$, by some social choice function $y'$.
+To reach a contradiction, we show that $x$ is ex-ante Pareto dominated, under prior $p$, by the social choice function $y$ defined as follows.
+Since $\supp p' \subseteq \supp p$, we can choose $\e > 0$ such that $\e p' (\th) \leq p(\th)$ for all types $\th$.
+For each $\th \in \supp p$, let

-By construction, under prior $p'$, each player's expected gain from $y'$ over $x$ equals $t$ times his expected gain, under prior $p$, from $y$ over $x$.} For each agent $i$, choose the smallest probability $\e_{K,i} \in [0,1]$ for which there exists a distribution $p_{K,i} \in \D(\Th_i)$ satisfying
+(For $\th \not\in \supp p $, we can define $y(\th)$ arbitrarily.)
+By construction, under prior $p$, each player's expected gain from $y$ over $x$ equals $\e$ times his expected gain, under prior $p'$, from $y'$ over $x$.
+Thus, $x$ is not Pareto efficient with respect to $p$, which is a contradiction.} For each agent $i$, choose the smallest probability $\e_{K,i} \in [0,1]$ for which there exists a distribution $p_{K,i} \in \D(\Th_i)$ satisfying